ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

-That is, a known-length message consists of a framing indicator, a block of control data that is formatted according to the value of the framing indicator, a header field section with a length prefix, binary content with a length prefix, and a trailer field section with a length prefix.
+That is, a known-length message consists of a framing indicator, a block of control data that is formatted according to the value of the framing indicator, a header section with a length prefix, binary content with a length prefix, and a trailer section with a length prefix.

 Response messages that contain informational status codes result in a different structure; see {{informational}}.

-Fields in the header and trailer field sections consist of a length-prefixed name and length-prefixed value.
+Fields in the header and trailer sections consist of a length-prefixed name and length-prefixed value.
 Both name and value are sequences of bytes that cannot be zero length.

 The format allows for the message to be truncated before any of the length prefixes that precede the field sections or content.
 This reduces the overall